 Cancer research trials are carried out to try to find new and better treatments for cancer.
 Trials that are carried out on patients are known as clinical trials.

-test new treatments, such as new chemotherapy drugs or biological therapies
+test new treatments, such as new chemotherapy drugs, hormonal therapies or targeted therapies

 compare the effectiveness of drugs used to control symptoms

 find out which treatments are the most cost-effective.

 Trials are the only reliable way to find out if a different type of surgery, chemotherapy, hormone therapy, radiotherapy, or other treatment is better than what is already available.

 Taking part in a trial

 Back to top